alinaerf/interview-calendar/README.md

 # Interview-Calendar
-Calendar replica with functionality of adding task time, deleting tasks, and browsing the weekly calendar.
+Calendar with functionality of adding task time, deleting tasks, and browsing the weekly calendar.